-International students must have a valid travel signature on their immigration Form DS-2019 to re-enter the United States.
+International students must have a valid travel signature on the Form DS-2019 upon re-entry to the United States.
 Immigration forms may only be signed by an approved Designated School Official (DSO) or Responsible Officer (RO) in ISSS.
 Academic advisors and faculty members may not sign immigration documents.

 How Long is a Travel Signature Valid?

 - Log into iStart